-Dr. Kinzer reported that she was shot and survived and is now a principal in a neighboring school district, in Connecticut.
-He stated that her story was very powerful and the biggest takeaway for the day was affirmation for the strong systems that we have in place in our District, but also some ideas for growth and improvement.
+Dr. Kinzer, Assistant Superintendent of Human Resources, reported that he was able to attend the MASA School Safety Summit in Lansing.
+He mentioned that the the biggest takeaway for the day was affirmation for the strong systems that we have in place in our District, but also some ideas for growth and improvement.
+Dr. Kinzer reported that yesterday he was able to attend the Oakland County Outstanding Teacher of the Year Awards.
+He echoed Dr. Matthews' comments and issued a tremendous thank you to all staff.